raileurope/lolsoap/README.md

 * SOAP 1.1 is not supported.
 Patches to add support will be considered if they don't add too much extra complexity.
+* WSSE is not supported.
+* Assumes that you are able to supply a WSDL document for the service.

 ## Authors ##